lbovet/super-machine/README.md

 _Returns the name of employees and city name of the offices of non-Apple vendors that sells hardware article on this invoice._

-`find` traverses the object graph to find all occurences in properties, maps and collections.
+`walk` traverses the object graph to find all occurences in properties, maps and collections.
 In the example above, the structure could be:

 ```
 Invoice